A Lawyer Can Help Fight Back Against Disability Discrimination

 If your employer discriminates against you because of your disability, or denies your request for a reasonable accommodation - which can include unpaid medical leave -- we can help.
 We have extensive experience representing victims of disability discrimination in both state and federal courts.
 Our attorneys understand what evidence matters and know how to ask the right questions.

 It's important to take action right away.
-Guidelines called the statute of limitations limit the amount of time you can take to file your claim - for example, the federal discrimination laws limit claims to 300 days.
+Guidelines called the statute of limitations limit the amount of time you can take to file your claim – for example, the federal discrimination laws limit claims to 300 days.
 In addition, as time passes, critical evidence can disappear.
-The sooner you contact us, the better.
+The sooner you get an experienced disability discrimination attorney on your side, the better.

-Schedule your free consultation with an experienced disability discrimination attorney.
-We will answer all of your questions and explain the discrimination laws that apply to your circumstances.
+That’s why you need to contact us.
+We will answer all your questions and explain the discrimination laws that apply to your circumstances.
+Schedule your free consultation today.